 - Reception to follow on the Fieldhouse lawn for all graduates.

-- Welcome Center for all Distance Learning graduates and families, 10 a.m. – 2 p.m. in Sage Union.
+- Welcome Center for all Distance Learning graduates and families, 10 a.m.–2 p.m. in Dominican Hall.
 This includes all off site centers (Jackson, Monroe, Lansing, Benton Harbor, Battle Creek, Metro Detroit and Online).
-Please note this is one of our older buildings on campus and therefore not handicapped accessible.
-Please contact your advisor for arrangements if you or your family member has special needs.
-We will make arrangements to meet with you!

 - Read about Torch Night (below); contact Campus Ministry if you decide to participate.